f5devcentral/f5-oci-failover/oci-download-instructions.rst

 In the OCI environment, Public and Private IP addresses are mapped to Floating Self-IP Addresses and Virtual Servers.
 To create a new Virtual Server for example, start by creating a new Private IP address under one of the Secondary VNICs assigned to the BIG-IP Instance in OCI.

+Ensure the following protocols/ports are permitted between nodes.
+Note : No matter which Port lockdown setting used these ports are permitted.
+OCI security lists will need to be modified to allow the following:

+    UDP/1026 (network failover)
+    TCP/1028 (connection & persistence mirroring)
+    TCP/4353 (CMI – peer communication)

 1. Go to :guilabel:`Compute -> Instances -> Instance Details` for one of the BIG-IP Instances you deployed in Step 3.